Nautilus Build Guide by Kyranian

 Next you want to work on your core items.

-Sunfire Cape is synergistic to his crowd control abilities and his damage-over-time effects applied on his W as well as providing him with much needed health and armor.
+Sunfire Aegis is synergistic to his crowd control abilities and his damage-over-time effects applied on his W as well as providing him with much needed health and armor.
 Usually I get this first for this reason but sometimes its better going for

 Heart of Gold, then